9 Fixed Mindset VS Growth Mindset Real-World Examples

 5. Change

-If there is anything that you can consistently count on in life, it’s that change is going to happen.
+If there is anything you can consistently count on in life, it’s that change will happen.

 With technology innovations and changes in leadership, companies will evolve, processes will improve, and entire industries will transform.
 And yes, generally, people are resistant to change.
 But if you want to keep up with society, you’ve got to get on board with embracing it.